CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 <div style="page-break-after: always;"></div>
 # Introduction

 In the software engineering field, people are going from project to project, gaining different kind of experience out of it.
 Especially, on iOS mostly the monolithic approaches are used.
 In some cases it makes totally sense, so nothing against it.
 However, scaling up the team, or even better, team of teams on monolithically built app is horrifying and nearly impossible without some major time impacts on a daily basis.
-Numerous problems will rise up, that are limiting the way how iOS projects are built itself or even on the organisational level.
+Numerous problems will rise up, that are limiting the way how iOS projects are built or managed on the organisational level.

-Scaling up the monolithic approach to a team of e.g 7+ developers will most likely result in hell.
+Scaling up the monolithic approach to a team of e.g 10+ developers will most likely result in hell.
 By hell, I mean, resolving xcodeproj issues, where in the worst case both parties renamed or edited and deleted the same file, touched the same {storyboard|xib} file, or typically both worked on the same file which would resolve in classic merge conflicts.
 Somehow, those issues we all got used to live with...

-The deal breaker will come when your PO/PM/CTO will come to the team to announce that they are planning to release a new flavour of the app or to divide the current app into two separate parts.
+The deal breaker comes when your PO/PM/CTO/CEO basically anybody higher on the company's food-chain than you are will come to the team to announce that they are planning to release a new flavour of the app or to divide the current app into two separate parts.
 Afterwards, the engineering decision needs to be made.
-Either, to continue with this monolithic approach, create different targets, assign files towards the new flavour of the app and continue living in multiplied hell and hoping that some requirement such as shipping core components of the app to a subsidiary or open-sourcing it as a framework will not come.
+Either, to continue with this monolithic approach, create different targets, assign files towards the new flavour of the app and continue living in multiplied hell and hoping that some requirement such as shipping core components of the app to a subsidiary or open-sourcing it as a framework will not come into play.

-Not surprisingly, a better approach would be to start refactoring the app into a modular approach, where each team can be responsible for particular frameworks (parts of the app) that are then linked towards those apps.
-That will take time as it will not be easy to transform but the future of company's mobile engineering will be faster, scalable, maintainable and even ready to distribute or open source some parts of it to the outer world.
+Not surprisingly, a better approach would be to start refactoring the app into a modular approach, where each team can be responsible for particular frameworks (parts of the app) that are then linked towards final customer facing apps.
+That will most certainly take time as it will not be easy to transform it but the future of company's mobile engineering will be faster, scalable, maintainable and even ready to distribute or open source some SDKs of it to the outer world.

 Another scenario could be, that you are already working on an app which is done in a modular way but your app takes at around 20 mins to compile.
 As it is a huge legacy codebase that was in development past 8 or so years and linked every possible 3rd party library along the way.
 The decision was made to modularise it with Cocoapods therefore, you cannot link easily already pre-compiled libraries with Carthage and every project clean you can take double shot of espresso.
 I had been there, trust me, it is another type of hell, definitely not a place where anyone would like to be.
 I described the whole migration process of such project [here](https://medium.com/freelancer-engineering/modular-architecture-on-ios-and-how-i-decreased-build-time-by-50-23c7666c6d2f).
 Of course, in this book you will read about it in more detail.

 Nowadays, as an iOS tech lead, I am often getting asked some questions all over again from new teams or new colleagues regards those topics.
 Thereafter, I decided to sum it up and tried to get the whole subject covered in this book.
-I hope it will help developers working on such architectures to gain the speed, knowledge and understanding faster.
+The purpose of it is to help developers working on such architectures to gain the speed, knowledge, ideas and understanding faster.

-I hope this introduction gave enough motivation to deep dive further into this book.
+Hopefully, this introduction gave enough motivation to deep dive further into this book.

 ## What you Need

-The latest version of Xcode for compiling the demo examples, brew to install some mandatory dependencies, Ruby and Bundler for running scripts and downloading some Ruby gems.
+The latest version of [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) for compiling the demo examples, [brew](https://brew.sh/) to install some mandatory dependencies, [Ruby](https://www.ruby-lang.org/en/) and [bundler](https://bundler.io/) for running scripts and downloading some ruby gems.

-//TODO: Provide a tutorials for installing those softwares

 ## What is this book about
 This book describes essentials about building modular architecture on iOS.
 You will find examples of different approaches, framework types, pros and cons, common problems and so on.
 By the end of this book you should have a very good understanding of what benefits will bring such architecture to your project, whether it is necessary at all or which would be the best way for modularising the project.

-At the end of this book, you can read experiences from the top notch iOS engineers working across numerous different projects from different countries and continents.
+At the end of this book, you can read experience from the top notch iOS engineers working across numerous different projects from different countries and continents.

 ## What is this book NOT about
 SwiftUI.